waltergcc/42-Piscine/C11/README.md

 # C 11

+In this project we will learn how to work with functions passed through the parameters as pointers.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>